 OMG That Sounds AWFUL: Do I Really Need Instagram?
 Is It Necessary Learn How To Start A Bookstagram As A Book Blogger?

 That was the real talk right there.
 However, I do believe that all business owners and people who want more than a hobby book blog should have some presence on Instagram.
-And yes, I am there but I don’t LIVE on the platform anymore.
+And yes, I am there on Instagram, but I don’t LIVE on the platform anymore.

-If you don’t want a book blog, learning how to start a bookstagram might be for you too so you have an outlet or side hustle for book reviews.
+If you don’t want a book blog, learning how to start a bookstagram might be for you so that you at least have an outlet or side hustle for book reviews.

-I pair my #bookstagram account with my website, The Uncorked Librarian.
+I pair my #bookstagram account with this website, The Uncorked Librarian.
 I post reviews on my book blog and then share bookstagram or related pictures on Instagram to drive traffic to my blog.
 Pictures range from the occasional flat lay to a book with a travel backdrop or wine.